 Membership meetings provide networking opportunities and informative presentations.
 MSSC also helps sponsor meetings that offer CME credit.

 WD<40 (Wichita Docs Under 40) hosts mixers and other events that enable young physicians to network and get to know each other.

 MSSC is involved in a number of initiatives, such as maternal infant health, sports concussion and end-of-life planning.
-It also provides medical oversight of the Sedgwick EMS System.
+It also helps oversee the Sedgwick EMS System.

 The Medical Society utilizes its monthly MSSC News to distribute, by mail or email, information of interest and importance to Sedgwick County physicians.

 Through its various online channels, the MSSC shares news and events of particular interest to local physicians.